EllisSRobinson/ellissrobinson.github.io/_pages/recruiting.md

 </ul>
 These projects will be interdisciplinary and highly collaborative with other researchers at University of Arizona and beyond.

-Undergraduate students at the University of Arizona who are looking for real-world experience doing science are also highly encouraged to get in touch.
+<b><i>Undergraduate students at the University of Arizona who are looking for real-world research experience are always highly encouraged to get in touch!</b></i> I have a list of ready-to-go projects that undergraduates can work on, whether you are interested in gaining hands-on laboratory or data analysis experience.